... in tune with nature

-The Herefordshire Council Public Spaces Protection Order (PSPO) for dog control requires that persons in charge of a dog, except for assistance or working dogs, remove faeces deposited by the dog where the public have access.
+The Herefordshire Council Public Spaces Protection Order (PSPO) for dog control requires that persons in charge of a dog remove faeces deposited by the dog where the public have access.
 This includes our memorial, burial ground and garden of remembrance.
 Please pick up after your dog and put in the bin by the MacLean War Memorial.
 Failure to pick up your dog’s faeces could result in a fixed penalty notice of £100 or a fine up to £1000.

-Most maintenance is done by volunteers - we have a team of 30 who cut the south lawns and there are working parties on the mornings of the second Saturdays in the winter months.
+Most maintenance is done by volunteers - we have a team of 30 who cut the south lawns and also others who help with the meadows and other tasks from time to time.

 The grass around the memorials in the north part of the Churchyard is mown regularly, but this is very expensive.
-In 2017 this grass cutting cost the Church over £3,500.
+In 2019 this grass cutting cost over £3,000 and from 2020 the Parish Council are no longer contributing to this cost.
 To continue this upkeep we need help and are very grateful for any donations.
 Gifts can be left in the wall safe, just inside the main door of the Church.

 The Remembrance Garden by the Church porch is maintained by Cradley C.E. primary School Gardening Club